United States missile defense complex in Poland: Polish response

-The Polish government responded nervously.
+The Polish government responded nervously to the 2009 discontinuation.
 Some politicians voiced concern that the country would lose its special status in Washington, and that the move by Obama was to appease Moscow.
 Jarosław Gowin, a member of Poland's governing Civic Platform party, said Obama's decision had been made independently of Polish sensitivities.
 Former Polish President Lech Wałęsa said he was deeply disappointed by the new US administration's plans.
 He stated: "The Americans have always only taken care of their own interests and they have used everyone else."

-According to a September 18, 2009, poll, 56 percent of Poles supported Obama's decision and only 30 percent were against it.
+In a September 2009, poll, 56 percent of Poles supported Obama's decision and only 30 percent were against it.
 Jarosław Kaczyński, the leader of the main Polish opposition party, claimed that the decision of abandoning the shield being announced on September 17 was not an accident.
 (The date is of great symbolic value to Poland, as on September 17, 1939, Poland was invaded by the Soviet Union).
 Polish newspapers showed mixed responses to the discontinuation, with some seeing it as a positive action, and some seeing it having very negative connotations.

-However, Slawomir Nowak, a senior adviser to Polish Prime Minister Tusk, responded positively to the proposed short- and medium-range missile systems replacing the long-range systems: "If this system becomes reality in the shape Washington is now suggesting, it would actually be better for us than the original missile shield programme," he stated.
+However, Slawomir Nowak, a senior adviser to Polish prime minister Tusk, responded positively to the proposed short- and medium-range missile systems replacing the long-range systems: "If this system becomes reality in the shape Washington is now suggesting, it would actually be better for us than the original missile shield programme," he stated.
 "We were never really threatened by a long-range missile attack from Iran," he told TVP Info.